GoogleChrome/web.dev/src/site/content/en/payments/empowering-payment-apps-with-web-payments/index.md

     </figcaption>
   </figure>

-1. The customer goes to checkout and presses the "Buy with Google" button.
+1. The customer goes to checkout and presses the **Buy with Google** button.

 2. Google Pay app launches **in front of the merchant website**.